 Since I am someone who is focused on the story, it can be hard to give away the climax or resolution without first being able to frame up what the challenge was.
 Of course, there is another school of thought in the business world where you start with recommendations and back them up with an analysis.
 Both can work, depending on the situation and the company culture.

 A pre-reads are more of a flex when they're optional because it shows how on top of it you are.
-When they are an expectation, then it's more of another deadline you have to hit rather than an opportunity to "turn in your work early."
+When they are an expectation, it's more of another deadline you have to hit rather than an opportunity to "turn in your work early."

 A pre-read also shortens the time I have to actually create the presentation because it has to be shared in advance of the meeting.
 For big projects with month-long timelines, sharing the pre-read before the meeting isn't going to cut down the actual time I have to work on it.

 However, for my weekly consumption deck, the difference between sending it out by EOD on Thursday versus 3 pm on Wednesday is significant.
-During weeks with an in-person meetings, I have to analyze data, synthesize the findings, write the story, and package it all into a 30-80 slide deck.
+During weeks with an in-person meeting, I have to analyze data, synthesize the findings, write the story, and package it all into a 30-80 slide deck.

-And because the slides we create for the consumption deck are very analytical, and detailed, and can generally stand on their own without a presenter talking through them, I sometimes wonder what the point is of having the in-person meeting.
+And because the slides we create for the consumption deck are very analytical and detailed and can generally stand on their own without a presenter talking through them, I sometimes wonder what the point is of having the in-person meeting.

-If the audience can get what they need to know from just reading the slides, then is an in-person meeting really required?
+If the audience can get what they need to know from just reading the slides, is an in-person meeting really required?
 The fact that there is only an in-person meeting once every two weeks, but I write and publish the consumption deck every week suggests that the answer is... maybe?

 🤷♂️Is there a better way?